prodvana/terraform-provider-prodvana/docs/resources/managed_k8s_runtime.md

 ### Read-Only

+- `agent_externally_managed` (Boolean) If the agent has been set to be externally managed.
+This should be false since this is the managed_k8s_runtime resource -- this is used to detect out of band changes to the agent deployment
 - `agent_namespace` (String) The namespace of the agent
 - `agent_runtime_id` (String) The runtime identifier of the agent
 - `id` (String) Runtime identifier